hydrodynamicstability/statquotes/README.md

   - Data analysis, computation, and mathematics.  *Quarterly of Applied Mathematics*, 30:  51-65.

+- "Bayes' theorem is not the only way that probability shifts in response to new evidence."

+  - Persi Diaconis (1985)

+  - Theories of data analysis:  From magical thinking through classical statistics.
+In *Exploring Data Tables, Trends, and Shapes*, ed. by D. C. Hoaglin, F. Mosteller, and J. W. Tukey.
+Wiley, pp. 1-36.

 - "Probability does not exist."

   - Bruno de Finetti (1970)